The Music: Career

 In June 2008, the band released their comeback single "Strength in Numbers", and the album Strength in Numbers the following week.

 In January 2010, the band began demoing material for their fourth studio album.
-The album was due for release sometime 2011.
+The album was due for release sometime in 2011.
 However, Harvey left the band in September 2010, and following a series of final farewell shows, The Music split up in August 2011.

 Harvey went on to work extensively with Mike Skinner, beginning with a Christmas song in December 2010 called Scrooge And Marley – I Don't Want It To Be Me, and continuing with The Streets' 2011 album Computers and Blues.
 Shortly after The Music disbanded, Harvey embarked on a new musical project dubbed The D.O.T. with Skinner.
 The duo released an album, And That, on 22 October 2012.

 On 31 March 2011, The Music announced a series of farewell gigs on their website.
 The band played three shows in Japan 25–27 July.
 They then played Brixton Academy London, England on 4 August, before bringing the curtain down on their career with two home town gigs at the O2 Academy in Leeds on 5 and 6 August.

 On 21 April 2011 the band released the newest and final song of their career on their official website.
 "Ghost Hands" was recorded for their scrapped fourth studio album sessions.
-Talking about the single lead singer, Robert Harvey said:
+Talking about the single, lead singer Robert Harvey said:

 "We love the track and it just seemed a shame to leave it gathering dust forever.
 It's good to go out with something positive and new and we think it deserves to see the light of day.
 Hopefully the fans will agree – again we want to thank everyone who's been with us on this journey and look forward to celebrating an amazing ten years this summer."

 Following the end of their final tour, the band, in conjunction with Concert Live, released a live CD/DVD package entitled The Last Dance: Live which captured the performances from 4 and 6 August respectively.

 On 4 September 2020, The Music announced that they were to reform, and would perform at Temple Newsam in May 2021.
 This was ultimately rescheduled for June 2022.
+A live album and concert film, Live at Temple Newsam, was released later that year.
+Following the shows, Harvey returned to touring with Kasabian, while Nutter released his debut solo album Badlands On Fire in April 2023.